Bikashforworkplacenew/FAQ-Workplace/README.md

-# Help@ Bot
+# FAQ-Workplace Bot
-A sample help bot for Workplace which can act as an online assistant answering questions it is asked by simply querying from a google or office 365 Spread sheet.
+A sample FAQ bot for Workplace which can act as an online assistant answering questions it is asked by simply querying from a google or office 365 Spread sheet.

 What can the bot be used for ?